IBM/ddc-cloud-native-security-labs/workshop/lab-01/MONGODB.md

         kubectl port-forward --namespace default svc/mongodb 27017:27017 & mongo --host 127.0.0.1 --authenticationDatabase admin -p $MONGODB_ROOT_PASSWORD
     ```

-3. Note, the service type for MongoDB is set to `NodePort` with the Helm parameter `--set service.type=NodePort`, and the nodePort value is set to `30001`.
+1. Note, the service type for MongoDB is set to `NodePort` with the Helm parameter `--set service.type=NodePort`, and the nodePort value is set to `30001`.
 Normally, you will set MongoDB to be accessed only within the cluster using the type `ClusterIP`.

-4. Patch the NodePort to type `LoadBalancer` for ease of use, cause it will give you an External IP, and it will allow you to do a simple liveness test.
+1. Patch the NodePort to type `LoadBalancer` for ease of use, cause it will give you an External IP, and it will allow you to do a simple liveness test.

-    ```
+    ```bash
     $ kubectl patch svc mongodb -p '{"spec": {"type": "LoadBalancer"}}' service/mongodb patched
     ```

-5. As mentioned before, in a production environment you don't want to allow external access to your database.
+1. As mentioned before, in a production environment you don't want to allow external access to your database.

-6. Retrieve and save MongoDB passwords in environment variables.
+1. Retrieve and save MongoDB passwords in environment variables.

-    ```
+    ```bash
     $ export MONGODB_ROOT_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 --decode)

     $ export MONGODB_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-password}" | base64 --decode)